patch - apply changes to files

 - -p num

 - For all pathnames in the patch file that indicate the names of files to be patched, delete num pathname components from the beginning of each pathname.
-If the pathname in the patch file is absolute, any leading slashes are considered the first component (that is, -p 1 removes the leading slashes).
-Specifying -p 0 causes the full pathname to be used.
-If -p is not specified, only the basename (the final pathname component) is used.
+If the pathname in the patch file is absolute, any leading <slash> characters shall be considered the first component (that is, -p 1 shall remove the leading <slash> characters).
+Specifying -p 0 shall cause the full pathname to be used.
+If -p is not specified, only the basename (the final pathname component) shall be used.

 - Reverse the sense of the patch script; that is, assume that the difference script was created from the new version to the old version.
 The -R option cannot be used with ed scripts.
-The patch utility attempts to reverse each portion of the script before applying it.
-Rejected differences will be saved in swapped format.
+The patch utility shall attempt to reverse each portion of the script before applying it.
+Rejected differences shall be saved in swapped format.
 If this option is not specified, and until a portion of the patch file is successfully applied, patch attempts to apply each portion in its reversed sense as well as in its normal sense.
-If the attempt is successful, the user will be prompted to determine if the -R option should be set.
+If the attempt is successful, the user shall be prompted to determine whether the -R option should be set.

 - -r rejectfile

 - Override the default reject filename.
-In the default case, the reject file will have the same name as the output file, with the suffix .rej appended to it.
-See
+In the default case, the reject file shall have the same name as the output file, with the suffix .rej appended to it; see Patch Application.

 - A pathname of a file to patch.